influxdata/docs-v2/content/influxdb/v2.1/tools/influx-cli.md

 ```

 {{% note %}}
-#### Run InfluxDB on macOS Catalina
+#### Install the influx CLI on macOS Catalina and newer

-macOS Catalina requires downloaded binaries to be signed by registered Apple developers.
+macOS Catalina and newer macOS versions require downloaded binaries to be signed by registered Apple developers.
 Currently, when you first attempt to run `influx`, macOS will prevent it from running.
 To manually authorize the `influx` binary: